yamchips/next-app/Learning-notes.md

 | DataGrip               | A UI/database client — like a fancy version of MySQL Workbench, can connect to many kinds of databases.          |
 | Prisma                 | An ORM (Object Relational Mapper) — helps you interact with the database using TypeScript/JS instead of raw SQL. |

+### Define models

+Define a User model in schema.prisma file.
+Refer to [Prisma model](https://www.prisma.io/docs/orm/prisma-schema/data-model/models).

+Run "npx prisma format" to format this file.

 ### Create migration

+Every time we update the table or database, we run above command to keep database schema in sync with Prisma schema.

 Command: npx prisma migrate dev

-Every time we update the table or database, we run above command to refresh.
+This code creates a migration folder under prisma folder.
+Inside this folder we can see the SQL commands.

+Use DataGrip to connect, view and change table in the database.

 ### Create a Prisma client

+In prisma folder, create a client.ts file.
+To avoid creating multiple clients in develop mode, refer to [the best practice](https://www.prisma.io/docs/orm/more/help-and-troubleshooting/nextjs-help#best-practices-for-using-prisma-client-in-development).

+### Get data

+Go to users/route.tsx file, change the static data to the data in database.
+Use findMany function to get all users.

+Go to users/[id]/route.tsx file, use findUnique to get user with given id.